chizzle877/JLimelight/README.md

-# Java Library Name
+# JLimelight
-Library Readme goes here.
+A Java library that wraps the Limelight API.